Flights to Rotorua

 The Redwoods in Whakarewarewa Forest is a must-do destination for mountain biking, whether you like to putter along at sightseeing pace or shred the trails at maximum speed.
 The 130km trail network has been carefully crafted to provide riders of all abilities with a great time and the free-draining volcanic soils keep mud to a minimum.
 Tall native ferns cover the forest floor beneath the giant trees, creating a cool, green landscape that's about as gorgeous as it gets.

 If you're really serious about your mountain biking, Crankworx Rotorua is a five-day MTB festival you won't want to miss.
-It happens in March, when Rotorua's weather is reliably fine and dry.

 Receive alerts about cheap flights into Rotorua

 If you're interested in cheap airfares to Rotorua, we run regular special offers.
 You can sign up for low fare alerts to receive early notice of these offers.
 You can also sign up to receive regular email updates about cheap airfares, packages, competitions and exclusive offers.

 Keep exploring Rotorua

 Geothermal attractions are the main reason to visit Rotorua, and these are bubbling and hissing all year round.
 But we'll let you into a secret: the colder temperatures of winter make everything steamier and more mysterious!
 Rainfall is spread evenly throughout the year, so biking and hiking are activities for any season.
 Summer's average high is 27°C; winter's average high is 16°C.

 This will depend on your tastes and what you want to do.
 As a rough guide, not including air travel and hotels, you should allow about NZD $150 to $200 a day per person for food and entertainment.

 There are no mandatory vaccinations required for visitors to New Zealand.